At this time of year, often called “flu season,” your vet might urge you to get your dog the canine flu vaccine. But is it really necessary?

 So if you vaccinate, you’re trading all the risks of vaccination for an extremely low level of protection … for a disease that has very low mortality rates and in most cases is easily treatable.

 Dr Jean Dodds has written extensively on the H3N8 and H3N2 flu viruses and vaccines.
-In a recent update she said:
+During the 2015 outbreak she said …

 In regards to influenza, you probably should allow nature to run its course since the symptoms are generally mild and the fatality rate is extremely low.
 Your pet will more than likely develop natural immunity that will help protect against further adaptations to similar viruses.